abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 Abhay Venkatesh is Software Engineer at [Anduril Industries](https://anduril.com/) (employee #47) working on Platform Infrastructure Product and Architecture.
 He focuses on Lattice APIs, Deployment, and Simulation.

-Previously, he was a founding engineer on Anduril's Autonomy Program, and also a founding engineer on one of Anduril's key unannounced BD initiatives.
+Previously, he was a key engineer on Anduril's Autonomy Program, and also a key engineer on one of Anduril's key unannounced BD initiatives.

 #### Education